 Toilets – always good to know of pit stops – fancy public washrooms or just an outhouse

-To get this free Bike Trail Chart, click on one of the 4 buttons Mountain Biking – Park Paths – Rail Trails or BMX Parks above or on the green box in the margin.
+To get this free Bike Trail Chart, check which of the 4 boxes; Mountain Biking – Park Paths – Rail Trails or BMX Parks you are interesting.

-Next check your email inbox for one of those confirmation emails so that I know you’re a real person (with a bike).
-Once you’ve done that, you will be taken to a webpage with the PDF link.
+Next check your email inbox for one of those confirmation emails (so that I know you’re a real person –with a bike and not a robot bike).
+Once you’ve done that, a link to a OBT webpage will show you how to download the chart.